 How Do You Validate a Marketing Mix Model (MMM)?
 The Complete Guide

-Here is the short list every marketer should run through right after building an MMM.
+Run through this right after building a model.
+If most of these check out, your MMM is probably Here is the short list every marketer should run through right after building an MMM.

 R² between 0.7–0.95 (not too low, not suspiciously high)